-39. The Working Party on Intermodal Transport and Logistics (WP.24) as well as the Working Party on Road Transport (SC.1) will take actions to simplify the rules and requirements on international road and intermodal transport and the relevant administrative procedures and documentation.
+35. The Working Party on Intermodal Transport and Logistics (WP.24) as well as the Working Party on Road Transport (SC.1) will take actions to simplify the rules and requirements on international road and intermodal transport and the relevant administrative procedures and documentation.
 Integration of different transport modes and their information systems will allow inclusion of electronic information on road freight traffic operations in the intermodal transport operations and supply chains, making logistics and security more integrated and automated, thus increasing the efficiency and security of administrative procedures.

-Action 16 Developing Cost-benefit assessment methodologies (unchanged)
+Action 15 Developing cost-benefit assessment methodologies (unchanged)

-40. A lack of harmonized methodology for cost-benefit analysis of ITS hampers the deployment of the innovative solutions with greatest overall community benefits and may encourage the use of other less beneficial solutions adding further costs to customers.
+36. A lack of harmonized methodology for cost-benefit analysis of ITS hampers the deployment of the innovative solutions with greatest overall community benefits and may encourage the use of other less beneficial solutions adding further costs to customers.
 More information in this area is needed since it is commonly accepted that cost-benefit analyses have major effects on future sustainable transport planning.
-It is a tool of special interest to Governments and policy-makers.
+It is a tool of greatinterest to Governments and policy-makers.

-41. It is an area where UNECE and in particular WP.5 are also tasked to work more and to provide guidance, building on earlier achievements and technical assistance in investment assessment methodologies.
+37. It is an area where UNECE and in particular WP.5 are also tasked to work more and to provide guidance, building on earlier achievements and technical assistance in investment assessment methodologies.
 Transport Canada and the United States Department of Transportation might be of assistance since they have advanced knowledge and experience in this area.
+All Governments and policy-makers are encouraged to share related data and methodologies, to include open source code and documentation, to accelerate shared learning on cost-benefit assessment methodologies and outcomes.

-Action 17 - Improving the long-term environmental sustainability of transport
+Action 16 - Improving the long-term environmental sustainability of transport